juniorxsound/portfolio/src/pages/bio.md

 ### **Short bio**
-Based in NYC, Or Fleisher is an award-winning creative technologist, developer, artist working at the intersection of technology and storytelling.
+Based in NYC, Or Fleisher is an award-winning developer, interactive creator and artist working at the intersection of technology and storytelling.
 His work combines computer graphics, machine learning and immersive experience development in virtual, augmented and mixed realities.

 Or's career started as a sound designer and musician.
 After working in audio post-production he attended Tel Aviv University's film school and started coding, designing and releasing interactive storytelling driven experiences that fuse film and gaming.

-Upon graduation, Or co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effect and interaction design studio.
+Upon graduation, Or co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effects and interaction design studio.
 At Phenomena Labs he worked as a creative and technical director designing, developing and publishing interactive brand and experimental experiences.
 Or is a graduate of the Tisch School of the Arts, New York University and currently the Principle Creative Technologist at [Vimeo](https://labs.vimeo.com) Creator Labs.

  **Things to know about Or** - an advanced coffee drinker, cat aficionado, hobbyist musician.
-Or is also passionate about computational photography and [open source software](#open-source).
+Or is very passionate about computational photography and [open source software](#open-source).

 ### **Education**
 - **New York University** - *M.P.S (2016-2018)*